About

 Blue shirt low res cropped.jpg

-Michael taught high school English on Long Island for 33 years and English Methods and Adolescent Literature at Stony Brook University.
+Michael taught English Methods and Adolescent Literature at Stony Brook University.
+Previously, he taught high school English on Long Island.

 Experience